Automattic/jetpack/docs/development-environment.md

 ## Production build

-The production build will generate minified files without duplicated code (resulting from dependencies) and will also generate the matching sourcemap and language files.
+The production build will generate minified files without duplicated code (resulting from dependencies) and will also generate the matching source map and language files.

 ```
 $ NODE_ENV=production yarn build-client